 Grant funding will be used to enhance or expand the capacity of health programs and services to provide mental, emotional, and behavioral health supports in Monroe County.

 “The impact of this pandemic on people’s emotional well-being cannot be overstated,” said President and CEO Tina Peterson.
 “Fear, anxiety, isolation, and the uncertainty associated with this crisis have all contributed to an increased demand for mental health services.
 While our community’s nonprofits and schools are going above and beyond to provide care and services, we know that they need help to meet the acute demand for mental health programs and support.
-This grant opportunity will help improve the capacity and resiliency of these organizations to address the needs of individuals of every age and background in our community.” our residents.”
+This grant opportunity will help improve the capacity and resiliency of these organizations to address the needs of individuals of every age and background in our community.”

 The eight Resilient Community Mental Health Grants range from $5,000 to $25,000.

 Bloomington Housing Authority to support the Mental Health Lending Library.
 This library will include 10 WiFi and Internet-enabled tablets with video conferencing capability for residents to check out for telehealth/mental health-related needs.

 Boys and Girls Clubs of Bloomington to expand the Youth Mental Health Bridges pilot program.
 This collaborative program with Catholic Charities began as a pilot at the Ferguson Crestmont Club last year.
 This grant will expand the program to all three clubs with onsite training and materials to empower staff to better recognize and respond to youth members’ mental health and behavioral needs.

 Catholic Charities to partially fund an additional mental health therapist.
 This therapist specializes in working with clients on the Autism spectrum and will allow the agency to treat more adults and teens on the agency’s waiting list.